Austin-Imbastari/tic-tac-toe/README.md

 ## Features

-- Users can play against eacother.
+- Users can play against eachother.
 - Users can switch to dark mode theme.
 - Users can view the winner.